-Include on line 14b any distributions you received in 2008 that qualified as a rollover contribution to another HSA.
+Include on line 14b any distributions you received in 2009 that qualified as a rollover contribution to another HSA.
 See Rollovers on page 2.
-Also include any excess contributions, including any portion of a direct deposit of an economic stimulus payment, (and the earnings on those excess contributions) included on line 14a that were withdrawn by the due date, including extensions, of your return.
+Also include any excess contributions (and the earnings on those excess contributions)

+included on line 14a that were withdrawn by the due date, including extensions, of your return.
 See the instructions for line 13 on page 5.

-Only include on line 15 distributions from your HSA that were used to pay or reimburse you for qualified medical expenses (see page 1) you incurred after the HSA was established.
+Only include on line 15 distributions from your HSA that CAUTION were used to pay you for qualified medical expenses (see page 1) not reimbursed by insurance or other coverage and that you incurred after the HSA was established.
 Do not include the distribution of an excess contribution taken out after the due date, including extensions, of your return even if used for qualified medical expenses.

-In general, include on line 15 distributions from all HSAs in 2008 that were used for the qualified medical expenses (see page 1) of:
+In general, include on line 15 distributions from all HSAs in 2009 that were used for the qualified medical expenses (see page 1) of:

-1. Yourself and your spouse.

-2. All dependents you claim on your tax return.

-3. Any person you could have claimed as a dependent on your return except that:

-a.
-The person filed a joint return.

-b.
-The person had gross income of \$3,500 or more.
+- 1. Yourself and your spouse. - 2.
+All dependents you claim on your tax return. - 3.
+Any person you could have claimed as a dependent on your return except that: - The person filed a joint return. - b.
+The person had gross income of \$3,650 or more. - c.

-c.
 You, or your spouse if filing jointly, could be claimed as a dependent on someone else's return.